Domain-specific languages (like the Matlab/Simulink library or the Verilog hardware

 - to reduce costs by revealing design errors in early phases by running simulation

-or verification techniques on models, and - to automatically generate code from model-based specifications for different
+- to automatically generate code from model-based specifications for different

 execution platforms and for large parts of the system.